cs231n/cs231n.github.io/assignment3.md

 ### Working on Terminal
 We have created a Terminal snapshot that is preconfigured for this assignment;
-you can find it here [COMING SOON].
+you can [find it here](https://www.terminal.com/snapshot/f8e4a56cfde0d0baa519c501dfe24b3394a3124b8b84356d2cd033a229a59bff).
 Terminal allows you to work on the assignment from your browser.
 You can find a tutorial on how to use it [here](/terminal-tutorial).

 ### Submitting your work:
 Whether you work on the assignment locally or using Terminal, once you are done